epigraphy-info/epigraphy-info/meeting_pages/workshop_3.md

 # Epigraphy.info Workshop III Vienna

-The third epigraphy.info workshop in Vienna will be taking place from Thursday May, 30th – Saturday June, 1st 2019.
+The third Epigraphy.info workshop in Vienna will be taking place from Thursday May, 30th – Saturday June, 1st 2019.

 ---